jeroenbouwman/CASCADe/docs/source/howto.rst

    tso.execute("set_extraction_mask")

-Extract the spectrum of the Star + planet in an optimal way
+Extract the spectrum of the Star + planet using both optimal as well as aperture extraction.

 .. code-block:: python

-   tso.execute("optimal_extraction")
+   tso.execute("extract_1d_spectra")

 Setup the matrix of regressors used to model the noise